© Jordan Kines Photography

 What is your advice to writers about getting published?

 Ask yourself this question: Why do you want to publish?
 Read this Emily Dickinson poem and think about it some more.
 If you still want to publish, ask yourself these two questions: One, whom do you want to reach with your work?
 And two, what sort of published work do you like to read?
 Seek out the venues, agents, and editors interested in the same kind of work and the same kind of audience.
 You can find lists of these online to apply to.
-I found my agent through the first short story I published, which I submitted in a stamped envelope to a call for papers for new African literature by a small magazine called Callaloo.
+I found my agent through the first short story I published, “Muzungu,” which I submitted in a stamped envelope to a call for papers for new African literature by a small magazine called Callaloo.
 When that story was published and selected for The Best American Short Stories, my agent reached out directly to me.

 What is your writing routine?

 When I’m not teaching, I write in the late morning/early afternoon after eating a soft boiled egg and a latte.
 I prefer to write when I’m a little sleepy, with direct sunlight on me, outside if possible.
 I write on my laptop, using Word, which is janky, but a janky I know.
 I can write for three hours every other day if it’s fiction.
 I can write for five hours every day if it’s nonfiction or criticism.
 I don’t recommend my routine to anyone else.
-The best “routine” is the one that suits your writing (see this book for sheer variety of routines).
+The best “routine” is the one that suits your writing (see this book for sheer variety).

 What is the relationship between your criticism and your fiction?

 My criticism and my fiction have a Jekyll/Hyde relationship—one of them is always scrawling blasphemous marginalia in the other’s work.
 I’m aware that the two are in conversation, and I love when other people try to transcribe that conversation, but I’d rather not be privy to it—it would limit my sense of freedom with both.
 In general, I think we overstate these divisions.
 Again, to quote Morrison, “I read books.
 I teach books.
 I write books.
 I think about books.
 It’s one job.”
-But I do not have an idea and then decide which form to express it in—the idea comes with its chosen form.
+But I do not have an idea and then decide which form to express it in—the idea comes with its ideal form.

 How do you know when a piece of writing is done?

 It is never done; I often revise my words literally as I’m reading them aloud at events.
-But you know it has to go to the publisher or your editor or into a drawer when you’re too sick of your own words to try to fix it anymore.
+But you know it has to go to the publisher or to your editor or into a drawer when you’re too sick of your own words to try to fix it anymore.

 What was it like writing The Old Drift for twenty years?

 I didn’t take twenty years to write The Old Drift.
-I started it in 2000, worked on it off and on until 2006 while I was writing my dissertation, then put it aside to work on The Furrows from 2008-2014, while I was turning the dissertation into my first academic book, for which I got tenure.
-When an excerpt of The Old Drift was nominated for the Caine Prize in 2015, I returned to it to revise the scattered third I’d drafted.
-When I won the prize and got a book contract, I finished writing the remaining two thirds (and cut about a fifth, including that excerpt) over the course of about two years, during most of which I wasn’t teaching because I was on medical, family, and sabbatical leave.
+I started it in 2000, worked on it off and on until 2006 while I was writing my dissertation, then put it aside to work on The Furrows from 2008-2014, while I was turning the dissertation into my first academic book, Seven Modes of Uncertainty, for which I got tenure.
+When an excerpt of The Old Drift, “The Sack,” was nominated for the Caine Prize in 2015, I returned to it to revise the scattered third I’d drafted.
+When I won the prize and got a book contract, I finished writing the remaining two thirds (and cut about a fifth, including that Caine Prize excerpt) over the course of about two years, during most of which I wasn’t teaching because I was on medical, family, and sabbatical leave.
 It was then a two-year process of revision and responding to edits before publication in 2019.

 Is your writing autobiographical?